 Devising an Australia packing list can be difficult for a number of reasons.
 Firstly, if you’re doing a working holiday in Australia you might feel inclined to pack more than someone who is only going for a few months.

 Or not!
 Who knows!
 But that was the general trend that I noticed.
 I did feel quite happy that I packed light when people were backpacking Australia with massive suitcases full of stuff.

 Let me assure you now.
 You don’t need nearly as much stuff as you think you do.
 The less the things you bring the better.
 You don’t want to be trawling 20kg of dead weight around Australia!

-Without further ado, let’s get into the nitty-gritty and find out the items you simply must take to Australia!
+Without further ado, let’s get into the nitty-gritty and find out the items you need on your packing list for Australia!